37+ Google SERP Features: A Complete Guide

 How to get

 To tell Google about your recipe, add the Recipe structured data to your page.
-By providing information on ratings, ingredients, preparation and cooking time, nutrition, etc., you can make your page appear in Google Search results and Google Images.
+By providing information on ratings, ingredients, preparation and cooking time, nutrition, etc., you can get your page to appear in Google Search results and Google Images.

 Overview